brainshift-design/Generator/README.md

 ## License

-Generator is licensed under the Commons Clause License Condition of the MIT License.
+Generator is licensed under the Commons Clause License.

 ## Credits